geoinformatik/webbooks/GIS_VIZ/Working_with_attributes_QGIS.md

 3.The fields tab is much quicker to use on large feature classes and perhaps also less cluttered

-## The Attribute table filter and naviggate
+## <a id="TheAttributeTableFilterNaviggate"/>The Attribute table filter and naviggate

-## Create and edit attributes in the Attribute table
+## <a id="TheAttributeTableCreateEditAttributes"/>Create and edit attributes in the Attribute table

 ![](https://geoinformatik.github.io/webbooks/GIS_VIZ/sql_res/wwa_22.JPG)

-## Create and edit attributes in propperties field table
+## <a id="proppertiesCreateEditAttributes"/>Create and edit attributes in propperties field table

 Qgis operates with two types of attributes: